What Is Melting Chocolate?

 Icing and frosting.
 Use it as-is to pour over desserts as a quick icing, or mix with some heavy cream in a double boiler for a more formal ganache.

 Drizzle.
 In a similar vein as icing, drizzle it atop an iced cake, a cream pie, or cheesecake, either frosted or unfrosted.
 To make fancy patterns, fill a plastic storage bag with chocolate and snip a small hole in one corner.
+For best results, use a sturdy bag (like a freezer bag).

 Toffee.
 Sprinkle unmelted over warm toffee and spread it around as it warms, or pour melted wafers over it.
 Sprinkle with chopped nuts for a glorious finish.
+This recipe for saltine toffee cookies is super easy and absolutely delicious.

 Toffee bars and Blondies.
 Melt it over toffee bars/blondies just out of the oven in place of chocolate chips.
 You’ll get a smoother, shinier coating than you’d get from baking chips.